Regenerative treatment for Plantar Fasciitis

 In general, Regenerative Therapy can be utilised by anyone, regardless of the age, race, or gender.
 However, in order to determine if you are a good candidate and will benefit the most from this treatment, you will need to schedule an appointment with our Clinic to have assessment done by our Consultant, who will review your medical records and determine if you are a qualified candidate for our therapy.
 The choice of treatment is then at the discretion of the Consultant and is based on your unique case.

 *Regenerative Therapy is not suitable for all conditions and all patients.
 Only the doctor will be able to advise if you are a suitable candidate.
-The final outcome of the treatment and extent of improvement varies from one patient to another depending on type and severity of the condition, age, etc.
+The final outcome of the treatment and extent of improvement varies from one patient to another.